 But aside from hidden first love, Los Angeles also provided Mark with an opportunity to widen his career in film.
 Ultimately opening the door to A Nightmare on Elm Street Part 2.
 In a genre that was becoming a birthplace for new stars.
 With Brad Pitt, Johnny Depp and Jamie Lee Curtis all finding their voice through horror.
-However, Patton’s excitement at walking down Elm Street was soon to be replaced by a living nightmare.
-With a screenplay that subverted the traditional gender constructs of 80s horror, while reflecting the terror of coming out.
+However, Patton’s excitement at walking down Elm Street was soon replaced by a living nightmare.
+With a screenplay that subverted the traditional gender constructs of 80s horror while reflecting the terror of coming out.

 Scream Queen takes us on a fascinating and enlightening journey through 80s Hollywood.
 One that is ultimately less about the structure of A Nightmare on Elm Street Part 2 and more about the culture into which it was born; the devastating effect of AIDS in ravishing communities just beginning.
-At the same time, as Mark’s journey as a gay actor was restricted in a system where sexuality remained taboo.
+At the same time, Mark’s journey as a gay actor was restricted in a system where sexuality remained taboo.
 Much of his anger and pain centring on the political isolation of the LGBTQ community due to AIDS and institutional homophobia.
 Rather than the initial filmmaking process that sat behind Freddy Kruger’s return.
 The post-release criticism of the film dovetailing with a society built on acceptable homophobia.
-While those involved quickly distanced themselves from a mainstream horror film embraced by the LGBTQ community.
+Those involved quickly distanced themselves from a mainstream horror film embraced by the LGBTQ community.

-Scream Queen makes it clear that those involved in the film were fully aware of the subtext it carried.
-Despite the film being shrouded in debate and denial in the years proceeding its release.
+Scream Queen clarifies that those involved in the film were fully aware of the subtext it carried.
+Despite the film being shrouded in debate and denial in the years proceeding release.
 The critical backlash and LGBTQ embrace of the film clearly leaving many of those involved in its production nervous.
 As ‘A Nightmare on Elm Street Part 2‘ suddenly became a part of the anti-gay backlash of 80s America.
 With the film’s writer and director finding it easier to dismiss the subtext, it carried rather than ignite further debate on the film’s themes.

 This, in turn, left Patton out in the cold as a publicly closeted gay male actor in Hollywood.
 His career opportunities clashing with insinuations that his own sexuality was the driving force behind the films ‘gay’ subtext; his own life and career becoming a part of the film’s narrative.
 Just as he found himself submerged by the real horror of AIDS with the loss of his partner and friends and his own diagnosis.